 At Key Stage 4, pupils’ work is continually monitored and there are several examination style questions that inform our assessment every half-term.

 Summer end of year examinations are taken at the end of Years 7, 8, 9 and 10.
 Public exams (GCSE, AS and A2 examinations) are taken in Years 11, 12 and 13.

 The R&P department runs a number of trips.
 In Year 7 we usually run a ‘places of worship’ trip that provides an opportunity for students to get an insight into different religious traditions.

 The R&P department runs two philosophy groups at lunchtimes:

 For Years 7-9, Filmosophy provides an opportunity for students to engage with philosophical themes that can be found in modern masterpieces.

 For Years 10-13, Philosophy Club aims to tackle fundamental philosophical issues through presentation, argument and debate.

-In the Upper School there are planned exciting trips to places of religious and cultural significance: Rome, Japan and India are proposed locations for the next few years.
+In the Upper School we aim to take exciting trips to places of religious and cultural significance.
+Last year we visited Japan.
+Future destinations include: Rome, Athens and India

 There are also a number of national essay competitions, for which support is provided by the department.